Due Friday, July 2 at 11:59 pm Pacific

 is a complete program that demonstrates a nifty algorithm for matching and grouping names based on their pronunciation.
 This program uses C++ strings, console I/O, and the

 Vectorclass.
 Make sure that you have watched the lectures on strings and Vectors before starting on this part.
 There is a substantial chunk of code for you to write, so get an early start to give yourself sufficient time to work through issues and reach out for help (using the Ed forum, LaIR, and instructor office hours) if you hit any snags.
+At the end of this part of the assignment, you'll also answer some reflective ethical questions regarding the name classification system that you just implemented!

 We provide a ZIP of the starter project.
 Download the zip, extract the files, and double-click the